 Heavily invested in profitable gold and silver mines, Leadville was a bustling town with lots of money to spend on saloons, dance halls, beautiful Victorian mansions, and the construction of the Tabor Opera House.

 Today the Victorian-era town of Leadville is designated as a National Historic District and still stands today as a beautiful reminder of the past and a tribute to what mountain-town living in Colorado used to be like.
 Must-see historical sites to see include the Tabor Opera House, Heritage Museum, and the Leadville Mining Museum.

-> As part of the Georgetown-Silver Plume National Historic District, which includes Silver-plume, Georgetown, and the Georgetown Loop Historic Mining & Railroad Park, Georgetown still stands today for its rich mining heritage with the Hamill House Museum, the Alpine Hose Firehouse, and the Georgetown Loop Railroad, a scenic railroad built in 1884 that still serves passengers today.
+It’s part of the Georgetown-Silver Plume National Historic District, which includes Silver Plume, Georgetown, and the Georgetown Loop Historic Mining & Railroad Park.
+The town still stands for its rich mining heritage with the Hamill House Museum, the Alpine Hose Firehouse, and the scenic Georgetown Loop Railroad, built in 1884 and still serving passengers today.